[Skip to Content]

 Get teens involved in their medical care

-1. Check your teen's weight and height, calculate body mass index (BMI), and plot the measurements on growth charts.
+1. Check your teen's weight and height, calculate body mass index (BMI), and plot the measurements on a growth chart.

 2. Check your teen's blood pressure and possibly hearing.

-3. Give a screening test to check for signs of depression.
+3. Do a screening test to check for signs of depression.

 4. Ask questions, address concerns, and offer advice about your teen's:

 Eating.
 Teens should begin making healthy food choices on their own.
-Explain that eating five servings of fruits and vegetables per day and avoiding sweet, salty, and fatty foods not only is better nutritionally but will support a healthy weight.
-Calcium and iron are important for the growth spurts of adolescence.
-Aim for three daily servings of low-fat dairy products (or dairy alternatives) to provide 1,300 milligrams of calcium.
-Include enough lean meats, poultry, and seafood in the diet to reach 8 milligrams of iron per day.
+Encourage your teen to eat 5 servings of fruits and vegetables per day and avoid sweet, salty, and fatty foods.
+Calcium and vitamin D are important for bone growth during growth spurts.
+Aim for 3 daily servings of low-fat dairy products (or fortified soy milk) to provide 1,300 milligrams of calcium.

 Sleeping.
-Teens need about 9 to 11 hours of sleep per night.
+Teens need about 8–10 hours of sleep per night.
 Poor sleep is common and can hurt grades and athletic performance.
 Biological changes make teens want to stay up later, but early school start times can make it hard for them to get enough sleep.
-Encourage your child to follow a relaxing bedtime routine, and keep TVs and all digital devices out of your teen's bedroom.
+Encourage your child to follow a relaxing bedtime routine, and keep TVs and electronic devices out of your teen's bedroom.

 Growth and development.
 By age 14, it's common for teens to: